Udemy vs. Teachable for creating online courses

 Here are a few of Teachable's webinars that I highly recommend regardless of whether you end up using the platform or not:

-- Teachable's Quickstart Webinar (shows you how to set up your school quickly)
+Teachable's Quickstart Webinar (shows you how to set up your school in just a few minutes.)

 Teachable also has an amazing Facebook Community called “The Teachable Tribe.”
 It’s a great resource for asking questions, getting help, and networking with other Teachable instructors.

 9. PRE-SALES, PRICING PLANS, AND MONTHLY MEMBERSHIPS

 Finally, one of the big standout features of Teachable is the ability to pre-sell courses and offer different pricing plans.

 The ability to pre-sell allows you to validate course concepts quickly and pivot where necessary to make sure that you are creating something that your students actually want to buy.
 If you plan to offer premium priced courses, the ability to offer an installment plan can help you enroll more students who can't afford to pay the full price of the course upfront.